schandra8iri/IPL-corejava-app/README.md

 - Object / instance of an object is created with new operator
 - Class can inherit behaviour from another class by extending it
 - Interface is a contract that a class that impliments has to obey
+- Constructure to initialize the object
+- Method start with verb / has a verb

 ## Datavariables